andres-erbsen/dename-writeup/dename.md

 certification practices and provide additional motivation for the certificate authorities to keep their systems secure.
 The effectiveness of such indirect measures is yet to be determined, and thus currently insufficient to state a strong security guarantee.
-In DANE[daneRFC], the manager of a DNS domain assigns public keys to its subdomains.
+In DANE[@daneRFC], the manager of a DNS domain assigns public keys to its subdomains.
 This limits the effects of the compromise of an assigner to its subtree, but the root is still a central point of failure.